 Now, for the sake of my hopeful remission, I am forced to fully focus on my health and can't work.
 I am a community organizer and poet as well and even through this illness, I still am committed to finding ways in which I can continue to contribute to my community.
 If everything with my chemo goes well, I will hopefully be off it in 3-4 years (rough estimate), which is a very long time to live like this.
 Additionally, navigating receiving proper healthcare & government services has been a time-consuming nightmare that often doesn't even generate enough income for sick people, as a whole, to even live comfortably.
 The money I am raising will go towards allowing me to survive while I cannot work which includes:

-4) Therapy: My mental health has taken a huge nose dive to the point in late January 2019 I became suicidal.
-I luckily have found a therapist I get along very well with who is trained in cancer & trauma - seeing him weekly is very pricey but a necessary expense.
+My mental health has taken a huge nose dive to the point in late January 2019 I became suicidal.
+I luckily have found a therapist and psychiatrist I get along very well with who is trained in cancer & trauma - seeing him weekly is very pricey but a necessary expense.